 All sub-grade, sub-base and base course construction shall provide for a stabilized material with uniform support and with no abrupt changes in degree of support.
 Stabilization, as applied to roadway construction, can be defined as a means of permanently consolidating soils and base materials by markedly increasing their strength and bearing capacity and decreasing their water sensitivity and volume change during wet/dry cycles.
 Soils with a PI (plasticity index) value greater than ten (10) shall be stabilized with hydrated lime, Portland cement, or lime-fly ash as long as the material has been found chemically reactive with stated material.
 Soils with a PI (plasticity index) value less than ten (10) or soils that are not suitable for chemically treating with lime shall be stabilized with Portland Cement or fly ash or lime-fly ash.
 A geo-technical investigation shall be performed on all projects to assist in the design phases in determining the type and amount of additive that will be required to produce the optimum results.
-Sub-grade, sub-base and base courses shall be constructed with a width of two feet (2'), on each side thereof, greater than the width of the subsequent course.
-All sub-grade, sub-base and base courses shall be constructed as herein specified and in conformity with the typical cross sections of the approved plans.
+Sub-grade, sub-base and base courses shall be constructed as herein specified and in conformity with the typical cross sections of the approved plans.